 batch you can store them in your refrigerator and just add them to a soup, a

 salad, put them in a taco or on a tostada.
-They are a perfect food for a diabetic plan or just low glycemic eating.
+They are a perfect food for a diabetic plan.

 The first step in the preparation of beans is sorting through them and rinsing them carefully.
 The easiest way to do this is to just put them in a shallow pan and fill it with water.
 The grass and rocks and bits of what have you float to the top and you can scoop them up with a strainer.